Technical Documentation for Integration Cloud

 Input Field nameDatatypeSuperOffice Prog-IDRemarks

-ProjUserKey01Text [39] – (mandatory)Siteshop:ProjUserKey01The unique ID for each company.
+ProjUserKey01Text [39] – (mandatory)Siteshop:ProjUserKey01The unique ID for each Project.
 Must be “Indexed” and “Short Text (39)” in SuperOffice

 ProjUserNum01NumberSiteshop:ProjUserNum01